hmrc/contact-frontend/README.md

 | `service`      | an identifier for your service unlikely to be used by any other service, excluding whitespace and special characters |
 | `referrerUrl`  | the full, absolute, properly encoded URL of the page the user was on before they navigated to the contact form       |

-### Deprecation notes
-Historically, `contact-frontend` supported a version of the form that could be embedded within a service using either a server-side partial or injected by Javascript.
-However, these mechanisms are not supported for services using `play-frontend-hmrc` or `play-nunjucks` and are not recommended for reasons of accessibility and usability.

-Additionally, `contact-frontend` historically had versions of all standalone pages requiring tax service user login, and versions not requiring login on endpoints suffixed with "-unauthenticated".
-The login requirement has now been deprecated to improve accessibility and usability to all tax service users.

 [[Back to the top]](#top)